Skip to main content

 Trigger nodes appear at the top of the workflow graph, connected to the first stage via dashed links.
 Each node displays:

-• A clock icon
+• A clock or webhook icon

 • The trigger name